swiss-seismological-service/scrtdd/README.md

 A useful option we can find in scrtdd configuration is `keepWorkingFiles`, which prevent the deletion of scrtdd processing files from the working directory.
 In this way we can access the working folder and check input, output files used for running hypodd.
 Make sure to check the `*.out` files, which contain the console output of hypodd (sometimes we can find errors only in there, as they do not appear in hypodd.log file).

+Finally, remember to set the Hypodd array limits (compilation time options available via *inc files) accordingly with the size of your problem.
+If the full catalog relocation doesn't seem to relocate at all, you might have probably hit array limits.